How to Change the Front Brake Pads on a Honda Goldwing

 Step 3.
 Remove the hanger pin with a 5mm Allen.

 NOTE: You may need to push up on the brake pads from the bottom to alleviate the pressure and allow you to slide the hanger pin out of the caliper.

 Step 4.
-Once the hanger pin is removed, you can slide the brake pads out from the bottom of the caliper.
+Slide the brake pads out from the bottom of the caliper.